js-data/js-data/README.md

     return user.save()
   })
   .then(function (user) {
-    // The user instance has been updated console.log(UserCollection.get(user.id)) // { id: 1, name: 'Johnny' }
+    // The user record has been updated console.log(Users.get(user.id)) // { id: 1, name: 'Johnny' }
-    console.log(user === UserCollection.get(user.id)) // true
+    console.log(user === Users.get(user.id)) // true

-    // DELETE /user/1
     return user.destroy()
   })
   .then(function () {
-    // The user instance no longer stored in UserCollection console.log(UserCollection.get(1)) // undefined
+    // The user instance no longer stored in UserCollection console.log(Users.get(1)) // undefined
   })
 ```

 ## Background

-Most ORMs only work with a single datastore.
-Even when written in JavaScript,
+Most ORMs/ODMs only work with a single datastore.
+Even when written in
-most ORMs only work in Node.js _or_ the Browser.
-Wouldn't it be nice if you
+JavaScript, most ORMs/ODMs only work in Node.js _or_ the Browser.
-could use the same ORM on the client as you do on the backend?
 Wouldn't it be
+nice if you could use the same ORM/ODM on the client as you do on the backend?
-nice if you could switch databases without having to switch ORMs?
-Enter
+Wouldn't it be nice if you could switch databases without having to switch out
-__JSData__.
+your data layer?
+Enter __JSData__.

 Originally inspired by the desire to have something like [Ember Data][ember]
 that worked in Angular.js and other frameworks, JSData was created.
 Turns out,